 The health risks of pregnancy and delivery are very high for a female guinea pig, with some estimates at 1 in 5 sows not surviving the process.
 With this in mind, it is very important that every litter be carefully planned.
 Avoiding accidental breedings is also difficult because a newborn sow can become fertile as early as four weeks of age and boars can impregnate their mother (or other females) as early as three weeks.
 Boys and girls in the litter need to be separated as soon as they can be weaned to avoid pregnant babies.
 A sow can also become pregnant again within two hours of giving birth, but two pregnancies so close together can be devastating for her health.
 Ideally, her mate should be removed from her enclosure before she gives birth.
 At Santa Barbara Skinny Pigs, each expecting mother is moved to a maternity suite once it is clear she is pregnant and each of our moms has a litter only once or twice a year.

+Care must be taken when selecting which guinea pigs to breed, and the purpose of the breeding should also be examined.
+Ideally there should be a goal other than 'making more guinea pigs' or 'because a litter of babies would be so darling'.
 Both the boar and the sow need to be healthy.
 The age of the sow is extremely important, under four months of age pregnancy can be detrimental to her growth.
 Over 12 months the ligaments in her pelvis may be too tight to allow for a successful first-time delivery.
 Most long-time breeders use 6-9 months as a guide for when to breed a sow for the first time.
 Though she can become pregnant again within two hours of giving birth, it is far safer and kinder to allow her to rest by spacing out pregnancies to once or twice a year.
 Birthing more than two litters in her lifetime can also be very hard on a sow.
 Because the risks of birthing complications are so high, it is very important to locate a veterinarian familiar with guinea pigs before attempting to breed them.
 Finding an emergency clinic willing and able to treat guinea pigs is also crucial, since if intervention is needed, it must happen quickly.

 Guinea pigs have much longer pregnancies than most rodents, this allows them to deliver a small number of well-developed babies.
 Gestation is usually 59-72 days, or 2-2.5 months.
 The gestation period of a rat is around 21 days, or three weeks.
 Hamsters can be pregnant for 18-30 days depending on the species, and mice generally have their babies within 18-21 days.
 The reason for the longer pregnancy is obvious when comparing the results.
 Other rodents are born blind, deaf, and hairless.
 Guinea pigs are very much like baby horses, born furry with bright eyes open and ready to run around almost immediately.